Quantum algorithms applied to satellite mission planning for Earth observation: Results: quantum algorithms for satellite mission planning

 \subsubsection{Hybrid-quantum PPO}

-Inspired by the quantum advantage shown in Refs.~\cite{jer_par_2021,sko_qua_2022,asel_1,asel_2,asel_3}, this section investigates the utility of a hybrid-quantum neural network as a policy model for RL.
+Inspired by the quantum advantage shown in Refs.~\cite{jer_par_2021,sko_qua_2022,asel_1,asel_2,asel_3,senokosov2023quantum,sedykh2023quantum}, this section investigates the utility of a hybrid-quantum neural network as a policy model for RL.
 Fig.~\ref{fig:ppo}(b) illustrates the specific policy network within a hybrid MLP model.
 In the quantum-classical network, the output of the classical neural network is used as inputs to a parametrized quantum circuit (PQC).
-PQCs are quantum circuits that make use of parametrized quantum gates \cite{benedetti,schuld2019quantum} such as Pauli rotations to encode data, $x$, and trainable parameters, $\theta$.
+PQCs are quantum circuits that use parametrized quantum gates~\cite{benedetti,schuld2019quantum} such as Pauli rotations to encode data, $x$, and trainable parameters, $\theta$.
 The four-qubit PQC used in this work consists of three significant components: variational, data encoding, and measurement.
-The variational layer is composed of a layer of Pauli-X rotations encoding four trainable parameters followed by a layer of ring-shaped CNOTS for entanglement, the data encoding layer embedded four data features in parallel using Pauli-Z rotations, and the measurement layer comprised of two Z-basis measurements on the first two qubits.
-In sequence, four qubits were initialized in the ground state, and then a variational layer with randomly initialized parameters was appended followed by eight repetitions of encoding and variational layers.
+The variational layer comprises a layer of Pauli-X rotations encoding four trainable parameters and ring-shaped CNOTs for entanglement.
+The data encoding layer embedded four features in parallel using Pauli-Z rotations, and the measurement layer comprised two Z-basis measurements on the first two qubits.
+In sequence, four qubits were initialized in the ground state, and then a variational layer with randomly initialized parameters was appended, followed by eight repetitions of encoding and variational layers.
 Each of the eight encoding layers encoded four features of the dataset, which created a lattice of 32 features across the four qubits.
 Finally, the measurement layer was included to produce two classical real-valued outputs.
-Fig.~\ref{fig:rl-results}(a) shows this advantage in practice: the hybrid quantum neural network achieves a higher reward in only 8k steps which remains inaccessible to a classical network of the same complexity even after 110k environment steps.
+Fig.~\ref{fig:rl-results}(a) shows this improvement in practice: the hybrid quantum neural network achieves a higher reward in only 8k steps which remains inaccessible to a classical network of the same complexity even after 110k environment steps.
+Notably, these two networks were trained five times with varying initialization points, and the plot in Fig Fig.~\ref{fig:rl-results}(a) only shows the best runs of the hybrid and the classical models.
+The reader might notice that the hybrid model starts at a higher mean reward than the classical, a behaviour observed elsewhere in the literature~\cite{asel_1}.
+Additionally, the quick ascent aligns with the findings of Ref.~\cite{caro2021generalization}, suggesting that quantum models can generalize from a few data points.